 Do normal pain killers work?
 Tension headaches can often be relieved by over-the-counter pain medications.
 Migraines don’t budge with these treatments.
 Once a migraine is in full force, the sufferer generally must ride it out.
 If a headache reacts well to a couple of non-prescription pain killers, it’s most likely a tension headache.

 The majority of individuals will, unfortunately, deal with a headache at one point in their lives.
 It’s important to note that tension headaches are much more common than migraines, but that doesn’t rule out the possibility of a headache being a migraine.
 The answers to the above questions combined give insight as to the type of a headache occurring, and how best to proactively handle the treatment.
-No matter the type of
+No matter the type of headache, if the pain is severe, or begins after a head injury, seek medical treatment immediately.

 The information herein on "A Tension Headache or A Migraine?
 How to Tell the Difference" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.